 The First Industrial Revolution was driven by water and steam power to mechanize production.
-The Second used electric power to create mass production.
-The Third used electronics, digitisation and information technology to automate production.
-We are now in the beginning stages of the 4th industrial revolution which is building on the third by bringing together digital, physical and biological systems.
+The Second Industrial Revolution used electric power to create mass production.
+The Third Industrial Revolution used electronics, digitisation and information technology to automate production.
+We are now in the beginning stages of the 4th Industrial Revolution which is building on the third by bringing together digital, physical and biological systems.
 Technologies such as analytics and artificial intelligence are blurring the lines between our physical and digital world

 We stand on the brink of a technological revolution that will fundamentally alter the way we live, work, and relate to one another.
 These inevitable changes are disrupting almost every industry in every country, transforming entire systems of production, management, and governance.
 The possibilities of billions of people connected by mobile devices, with unprecedented processing power, storage capacity, and access to knowledge, are unlimited.
 And these possibilities will be multiplied by emerging technology breakthroughs in fields such as artificial intelligence, robotics, the Internet of Things, autonomous vehicles, 3-D printing, nanotechnology, biotechnology, materials science, energy storage, and quantum computing.

 10 technologies that will lead the 4th industrial revolution

 Interfaces, formats, sensors and apps will evolve as mobile computing devices dominate internet connectivity.
 By 2025, mobile connectivity could be accessed by an additional 4.3 billion people.

 Machine learning and user interfaces such as speech and gesture recognition technology will advance to increase productivity or eliminate some knowledge work altogether.

 Virtual and augmented reality

 The virtual and augmented reality industry will become an $80 billion market by 2025 – it’s around $7 billion right now.
 Major upgrades will come to technology infrastructure and an ecosystem of apps will form for consumers and enterprises alike.